YiLu0259/Yi-Lu-academic/content/publication/age-differences-in-self-continuity-in-germany-and-the-united-states-the-role-of-temporal-direction-temporal-distance-and-demographics/index.md

   - "& Löckenhoff"
   - C. E.
 doi: "doi: 10.1093/geronb/gbad002"
-publication: "Journals of Gerontology Series B: Psychological Sciences and Social Sciences "
+publication: "The Journals of Gerontology: Psychological Sciences."
 abstract: >
   Objectives: Previous research suggests that self-continuity is higher in older ages, especially for more distant intervals.
 This study extends prior work by